 - 3 Bedrooms: $2,765 per month

 Also, it’s worth noting that different areas of Guelph have different rents.
-For example, a 3 bedroom in Victoria North is not the same rental price as a 3 bedroom in South Guelph.
+For example, a 3 bedroom house for rent in Guelph in Victoria North is not the same rental price as a 3 bedroom house for rent in South Guelph.
 Same sized house, different area of town.
 Rental prices are often influenced by the demand of an area.

 Is it a bad idea to be considering rentals in Guelph?